Bringing Awareness to Colorectal Cancer

 When asked why colorectal cancer is called the "silent killer," Dr. Lance Burns, Colorectal Surgeon at CHI St. Vincent Colorectal Surgery Clinic explains, "We see so many patients that come in and say, 'I never had any symptoms,' and they didn't get testing because of that.
 Most people do not present with symptoms."

 Play it smart.
-If you are 50, schedule a colonoscopy.
-If you are African American, schedule a colonoscopy at 45.
+If you are 45, schedule a colonoscopy.
 If you have a family history or are experiencing symptoms, talk to your doctor.